dieterichelizabeth/horiseon-accessibility-refactoring/README.md

 THEN I find a concise, descriptive title"
 ```

 To complete this, I pulled source code from [Course Repo](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-VIRT-BO-FSF-PT-12-2021-U-B), reviewed and added semantic elements to the HTML.
-This code also has alt text next to the images as descriptions for audio listeners.
+Updates include alt text next to the images as descriptions for audio listeners.
 I restructured the stylesheet to group similar elements and included comments for easier access/understanding for future development.
 Lastly, I fixed the broken link to "Search Engine Optimization".

-## Used For

-This project is a challenge/portfolio piece.
-For review of

-- UTA Coding Bootcamp
-- © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.

 ## Resources

 - [Alt Text Resource](https://moz.com/learn/seo/alt-text) (Thank you Jayme!)
 - [CSS Organization](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Organizing)
 - [Semantics in HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure)

+---

+- © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.